Radar: Pulse compression

 The two techniques outlined above both have their disadvantages.
 The pulse timing technique has an inherent tradeoff in that the accuracy of the distance measurement is inversely related to the length of the pulse, while the energy, and thus direction range, is directly related.
 Increasing power for longer range while maintaining accuracy demands extremely high peak power, with 1960s early warning radars often operating in the tens of megawatts.
 The continuous wave methods spread this energy out in time and thus require much lower peak power compared to pulse techniques, but requires some method of allowing the sent and received signals to operate at the same time, often demanding two separate antennas.

 The introduction of new electronics in the 1960s allowed the two techniques to be combined.
 It starts with a longer pulse that is also frequency modulated.
 Spreading the broadcast energy out in time means lower peak energies can be used, with modern examples typically on the order of tens of kilowatts.
 On reception, the signal is sent into a system that delays different frequencies by different times.
-The resulting output is a much shorter pulse that is suitable for accurate distance measurement, while also compressing the received energy into a much higher energy peak and thus reducing the signal-to-noise ratio.
+The resulting output is a much shorter pulse that is suitable for accurate distance measurement, while also compressing the received energy into a much higher energy peak and thus improving the signal-to-noise ratio.
 The technique is largely universal on modern large radars.